fexadom/pagedreport-example/README.md

 ### Dependencies

+Pagedown uses a Chromium-based browser such as Chromium, Google Chrome, or Microsoft Edge to translate from html to pdf.
+Any of these browsers must therefore be installed and available on the system's path.

 In Ubuntu based operating systems, the following dependencies might need to be installed from the system's console:

 -   rsvg